Madi-S/TennisPredictor/README.md

 ## Contributing
-Unstable version of program in tennis_tips
+Unstable version of program in tennis_tips.
+It has some bugs and can crash.